mattermost/docs/source/mobile/deploy-mobile-apps-using-emm-provider.rst

 Consider Mobile VPN Options
 ---------------------------

 A Virtual Private Network (VPN) allows a device outside a firewall to access content inside the firewall as if it were on the same network.
-Most enterprise teams are familiar with VPNs, so we won’t go into many VPN details here.

 .. note::